History of Our Lady of the Lakes Church

 Groundbreaking for a multi-purpose hall, chapel and bell tower with an administrative building to provide office space and residential area for priests took place on September 1, 1968.
 Bishop John Fitzpatrick, Auxiliary Bishop of Miami, dedicated the chapel and new buildings on June 12, 1969, just two years from the foundation of the parish.
 Monsignor Francis Fazallaro shepherded a growing parish from 1970 to 1974 when Father Edmond Whyte became pastor and oversaw the opening of the parish school in 1987 under the direction of Sr. Carol Koester, RSM, and the building of a permanent church.
 From 1989 to 2011 the parish grew to new dimensions under Father James Murphy as pastor while characterizing itself for conducting many outreach programs.

-Today under the leadership of Very Rev. Jose Alvarez, V.F. as pastor of the parish serves the needs of over 4,500 multi-cultural families through its vibrant and numerous ministries, programs and services.
+Today under the leadership of Rev. Flavio Montes as administrator of the parish, Our Lady of the Lakes serves the needs of over 4,500 multi-cultural families through its vibrant and numerous ministries, programs and services.